 We don't consider these 'ready to go' as we usually edit them a little to tailor them to the audience.

 The lessons 1-6 are designed for participants to have copies of our Course Notes and the Workbook to fill in (there is an editable PDF version of the workbook if this is to be done on a computer rather than printed out).
-Alternatively, if you are working remotely you can use the Google or Microsoft Forms links to copy some quizzes to your Google Drive or Microsoft Environment.
-You can then share these forms from your Google or Microsoft drives with participants for them to fill in at the right points.
+Alternatively, if you are working remotely you can use the Google Forms links to copy some quizzes to your Google Drive.
+You can then share these forms from your Google drives with participants for them to fill in at the right points.
 You will have to edit the powerpoint files accordingly if you wish to use the forms quizes.

 |0||Intro to DofE Expeditions|

 |1||Intro to OS maps||Download||Intro to OS maps 1